Martin Gardner: Legacy and awards

 The Mathematical Association of America has established a Martin Gardner Lecture to be given each year on the last day of MAA MathFest, the summer meeting of the MAA.
 The first annual lecture, Recreational Mathematics and Computer Science: Martin Gardner's Influence on Research, was given by Erik Demaine of the Massachusetts Institute of Technology on Saturday, August 3, 2019, at MathFest in Cincinnati.
 The 2021 lecture Surprising discoveries of three amateur mathematicians: M.C.
 Escher, Marjorie Rice, and Rinus Roelofs was virtual and was given by Doris Schattschneider.

 There are eight bricks honoring Gardner in the Paul R. Halmos Commemorative Walk, installed by The Mathematical Association of America (MAA) at their Conference Center in Washington, D.C.
-Gardner has an Erdös number of 1.
+Gardner has an Erdős number of 1.

 Gathering 4 Gardner

 Martin Gardner continued to write up until his death in 2010, and his community of fans grew to span several generations.
 Moreover, his influence was so broad that many of his fans had little or no contact with each other.
 This led Atlanta entrepreneur and puzzle collector Tom Rodgers to the idea of hosting a weekend gathering celebrating Gardner's contributions to recreational mathematics, rationality, magic, puzzles, literature, and philosophy.
 Although Gardner was famously shy, and would usually decline an honor if it required him to make a personal appearance, Rogers persuaded him to attend the first such "Gathering 4 Gardner" (G4G), held in Atlanta in January 1993.